-On the upside, remote employees are more engaged, more likely to stay with their employer and enjoy a better work-life balance when they have the chance to work from home – but they can also find collaboration, communication and motivation difficult.
-Those working from decentralised locations and away from the office may also experience similar remote work barriers.
+Remote employees are more engaged, more likely to stay with their employer, and report a better work-life balance when they have the flexibility to work from home.
+But they can also find collaboration, communication and motivation difficult.
+Those working from decentralised locations face similar challenges to any team that's geographically spread across sites and time zones.

-These seven key strategies cover essential aspects for a better-supported and better-connected remote workforce in 2026.
+These seven strategies cover the essentials for building a better-supported and better-connected remote workforce.
+Each one is practical, achievable, and grounded in what actually works for Australian teams.

 7 Strategies for Remote Work Support